 For Penn track and field, this past week was one of the most anticipated all season.

-11 Quakers traveled to Austin, TX for the NCAA Championships, which spanned four days, from Wednesday to Saturday.
+Eleven Quakers traveled to Austin, Texas for the NCAA Championships, which spanned four days, from Wednesday to Saturday.

 On Wednesday, the opening day of the championships, junior Sean Clarke competed in the pole vault, junior Colin Daly in the 3K steeplechase, and freshman Marc Minichello in the javelin.

-The first highlight of the day came from Clarke, who posted a season high score of 5.35m in the pole vault.
-His mark was good enough for a 13th place finish and a spot on the second-team All-American roster.
-This was his second, second-team All-American in his three years at Penn.
+The first highlight of the day came from Clarke, who posted a season-high clearance of 5.35 meters in the pole vault.
+His mark was good enough for a 13th-place finish and a spot on the second-team All-American roster.
+This was his second such recognition in his three years at Penn.

 Minichello and Daly garnered honorable mention All-American honors.
 Minichello came in 17th place in the javelin with a score of 66.67m, and Daly came in 22nd place in the 3K steeplechase with a time of 9:22.96.
 None of the men advanced to the next day of competition.